-$^{^{2}}$ A tree is a graph with a single root node and a number of subordinate nodes called leaves or children.
+&lt;sup>2A tree is a graph with a single root node and a number of subordinate nodes called leaves or children.
 In a binary tree, every node has at most two children.

-Figure 11.5: Quadtree
+Figure 12.5: Quadtree

-Figure 11.6: Octtree
+Figure 12.6: Octtree

-A quadtree [83] is a recursive partition of a region of the plane into axis-aligned squares.
-One square, the root, covers the entire set of particles.
-It is often chosen to be the smallest (up to a constant factor) square that contains all particles.
-A square can be divided into four child squares, by splitting it with horizontal and vertical line segments through its center.
-The collection of squares then forms a tree, with smaller squares at lower levels of the tree.
+then forms a tree, with smaller squares at lower levels of the tree.
 The recursive decomposition is often adaptive to the local geometry.
-The most commonly used termination condition is: the division stops when a box contains less than some constant (typically m = 100) number of particles (See Figure 11.5).
+The most commonly used termination condition is: the division stops when a box contains less than some constant (typically m=100) number of particles (See Figure 12.5).

 Octtree is the three-dimension version of quadtree.
 The root is a box covering the entire set of particles.
-Octtree are constructed by recursively and adaptively dividing a box into eight childboxes, by splitting it with hyperplanes normal to each axes through its center (See Figure 11.6).
+Octtree are constructed by recursively and adaptively dividing a box into eight child-boxes, by splitting it with hyperplanes normal to each axes through its center (See Figure 12.6).

-11.9 Barnes-Hut Method (1986)
+12.9 Barnes-Hut Method (1986)

-The Barnes-Hut method uses these clustered data structures to represent the bodies in the simulation, and takes advantage of the distant-body simplification mentioned earlier to reduce computational complexity to $O(n \log(n))$.
+The Barnes-Hut method uses these clustered data structures to represent the bodies in the simulation, and takes advantage of the distant-body simplification mentioned earlier to reduce computational complexity to $O(n \log(n))$ .